Stone & Soil

 About Stone & Soil

 Use it for an evening plan when cocktails are the point.
-The verified details are concise: Japanese-leaning cocktails, sustainability and omotenashi, smart casual dress, evening hours from Tuesday through Saturday, and Star Wine List recognition in 2026.
+The details are concise: Japanese-leaning cocktails, sustainability and omotenashi, smart casual dress, evening hours from Tuesday through Saturday, Star Wine List recognition in 2026.
 If the priority is food-first dining, use Our full New York City restaurants guide instead; if the night is built around drinks, keep this on the shortlist with Our full New York City bars guide.

 Go when the schedule fits your plan

 The clearest planning guidance comes from the posted hours.
-Stone & Soil is closed Monday and Sunday, opens at 5 PM Tuesday through Saturday, closes at 12 AM Tuesday through Thursday, and closes at 1 AM on Friday and Saturday.
+Stone & Soil is closed Monday and Sunday, opens at 5 PM Tuesday through Saturday, closes at 12 AM Tuesday through Thursday, closes at 1 AM on Friday and Saturday.

 If you want an earlier start, choose a Tuesday, Wednesday, or Thursday visit rather than treating it only as a late-night weekend plan.
-The venue's verified identity is Japanese-leaning cocktails with sustainability and omotenashi, so the best fit is an evening where that focus matters.
+The venue's identity is Japanese-leaning cocktails with sustainability and omotenashi, so the best fit is an evening where that focus matters.

 Who should choose it over other options